 Without an efficient IAM solution in place, with a centralized identity directory, certifying user access privileges can be a daunting process for administrators.

-Regardless of potential regulatory issues, compliance controls through access certifications help organizations ensure internal security standards are met, by verifying employee access, to the resources needed for proactive internal security policies.
+Regardless of potential regulatory issues, compliance controls through access certifications help organizations ensure internal security standards are met, by verifying employee access, to the resources needed for proactive enforcement of their internal access control policy.

 User Access Review

 Certifying a user's access to all of their applications is not as common as certifying which users have access to a specific application(s), but there are still times when this is needed.

 If a user changes their department, role, or even office location, the new location or management team may want to review all of his/her current access, ensuring he/she has access to only what is needed.

 Additionally, restricted rights within a user's previous role, may no longer be valid in their new position, causing an Identity risk.

 Another reason to certify access by user, may be due to a change in management.
 If a new department manager wants to ensure their department runs efficiently, conducting a thorough audit is an excellent first step.

 One last possibility for a certification, could be due to the occasional extended leave of absence by managers, application owners or even a single user.

 For example, during an extended absence, an employer may want to review and limit the user's account access, while not using it until they return.